chris453/React-blog/README.md

-﻿To run this program just change to the helloworld directory and open cmd or terminal.
+﻿To run this program just change to the src directory and open cmd or terminal.

 run the command npm start to start the program